rust-lang/rfcs/text/3626-format-args-implicit-dot.md

 Any `Deref` operations or `.await` operations associated with the `.` in each format argument are evaluated exactly once, from left-to-right as they appear in the format string, at the point where the format string argument is evaluated, before the positional or named arguments are evaluated.
+No deduplication occurs: if `name.field` or `name.await` is mentioned multiple times, it will be evaluated multiple times.

 If the identifier at the start of the chain does not exist in the scope, the usual error E0425 would be emitted by the compiler, with the span of that